2022 Serbian constitutional referendum

-Background and timeline
+Background

-In January 2020, state secretary Radomir Ilić called for the constitution to be changed to adopt "external control", which would give powers to the president of Serbia to appoint and remove judges.
+In January 2020, state secretary Radomir Ilić called for the constitution to be changed to adopt "external control" (eksterna kontrola), which would give powers to the president of Serbia to appoint and remove judges.
 This statement was met with opposition from several former judges, who claimed it would weaken the principle of judicial independence.
-The justice ministry claimed that "external control would be controlled by citizens through the election of members of the High Judicial Council", while Ilić stated that "external control isn't political".
-This suggestion wasn't implemented in the end.
+The justice ministry claimed that "external control would be controlled by citizens through the election of members of the High Judicial Council" (eksterna kontrola predstavljala kontrolu od strane građana kroz izbor ... članova Visokog saveta sudstva), while Ilić stated that "external control is not political" (spoljna kontrola nije politički uticaj).
+This suggestion was not implemented in the end.

-In the 2020 parliamentary election, the ruling Serbian Progressive Party won a supermajority of seats in the National Assembly amidst a boycott by major opposition parties.
+In the June 2020 parliamentary election, the ruling Serbian Progressive Party won a supermajority of seats in the National Assembly amidst a boycott by major opposition parties.
 Soon after, the government of Serbia submitted a constitutional amendment to the National Assembly.
 The desire to implement these changes was first expressed by the government back in 2011.
 The implementation of said changes was planned for 2017 in the National Strategy for Judicial Reform, which was adopted by the National Assembly in 2013, and by the government in 2015.
 According to the document, Serbia was supposed to finish the amendments to the text of the constitution by the end of 2016.
 On 3 December 2020, the National Assembly adopted the proposal for the change of the constitution.
 Another proposal for amendment of the constitution was sent to the parliament in late April 2021, and it was accepted on 7 June 2021.

-Referendum law
+Law on Referendum

-The law on referendum and people's initiative, which had been on the waiting list since the implementation of the 2006 constitution, was adopted by the National Assembly on 11 November 2021.
-It was mainly criticised by non-governmental organisations and opposition politicians due to the abolishment of the 50% turnout for a referendum to pass, and the possibility of abusing the law on cases such as Rio Tinto.
+Changes to the Law on Referendum and People's Initiative, which had been on the waiting list since the implementation of the 2006 constitution, were adopted by the National Assembly on 11 November 2021.
+They were mainly criticised by non-governmental organisations and opposition politicians due to the abolishment of the 50% turnout for a referendum to pass, and the possibility of abusing the law on cases such as Rio Tinto.
 The law was passed by the National Assembly on 25 November 2021, and signed by Vučić on the same day.
 Following the escalation of environmental protests in late November, demonstrators demanded the law on referendum to be repealed.
 Vučić announced on 8 December that he would amend the law, and on 10 December, the National Assembly passed the amendments.